What is bi-curious?

 It’s OK to be curious

-It’s important to remember that there’s no rush to define your sexuality.
-We’re so used to putting tags on people that sometimes it’s tempting to jump to conclusions.
-But our sexuality is our own business, and if things don’t feel clear cut, there’s no need to try and define.
 “Terms like ‘gay’ and ‘bi’ can be quite limiting,” explains Phil Nicol.
-“For many people, their sexuality may change over time and may depend on the particular people they meet, and so plenty of people don’t look to put themselves in a box by defining their sexuality in simple terms like ‘gay’, ‘straight’ or ‘bisexual’ – and there’s no reason why you need to.”
+“For many people, their sexuality may change over time and may depend on the particular people they meet, so plenty of people don’t want to put themselves in a box by defining their sexuality in simple terms like ‘gay’, ‘straight’ or ‘bisexual’ – and there’s no reason why you need to.”

 Treat others with respect

-It’s not just straight society that you need to worry about, though.
+It’s not just straight people that you need to worry about, though.
 Just because you’re experiencing these feelings doesn’t mean that the gay community will welcome you with open arms.
-Bisexuality has a negative reputation in some sections of the gay community, and so-called ‘bi-try’ types may be stereotyped as untrustworthy, confused or slutty, out to sate their own lust before flitting off.
+Annoyingly Bisexuality has a negative reputation in some sections of the lgbt community.
+So bi-curious people may be stereotyped as untrustworthy, confused or just out to have some fun, new experiences before going back to their straight life.

 Be your own person

-Maybe you’re bisexual.
-Maybe you’re gay.
-Maybe you’re straight.
-But the important thing to remember is that it’s your decision how you label yourself, if at all – and you have the right to decide in your own time.
+Maybe you identify as bisexual.
+Perhaps you’re gay.
+Maybe you thought you were straight, but you just Googled, ‘What is bi-curious?’
+At the end of the day what does bi-curious mean?
+What does gay mean?
+These are all valid questions.
+People identify their sexuality in a variety of different ways.
+For example, you can identity as bisexual without having had any sexual experience with the same sex.
+The important thing to remember is that it’s your decision how you label yourself, if at all – and you have the right to decide in your own time.
 “It’s OK not to know what’s going on,” says Petra Davis.
-“No-one needs to be buying the rainbow knickers straightaway.”

 Next Steps